vanboxen/vanboxen.github.io/posts/Welcome file.md

     hugo version

 Now, you just need git on your device.
-Use your favorite pa
+Use your favorite package manager to install it if it's not already there.

+    zypper install git

+Now a days is common to have it preinstalled by default.
 # Most common topics

 - rpi